sharksmhi/SHARK4R/README.md

 ## Check required fields
-check_datatype() will check if all global SHARK required fields are present in an occurrence table and if any values are missing. check_DATATYPENAME() will check if datatype specific SHARK field are present in an occurrence table and if any values are missing.
+check_datatype() will check if all global SHARK required fields are present in an occurrence table and if any values are missing.
 These functions returns a dataframe of errors (if any).

 ## Plot points on a map